 Please note that no treatment for haemorrhoids is 100% safe or 100% effective for all patients, and eXroid is no exception— there are some risks with even the safest and most effective treatment.

-The eXroid electrotherapy treatment was approved in June 2015 by the UK’s National Institute for Health and Care Excellence (NICE).
+Electrotherapy treatment for haemorrhoids was positively evaluated in June 2015 by the UK’s National Institute for Health and Care Excellence (NICE).
 NICE is a governmental body which provides national guidance and advice to improve health and social care.